 If your blood pressure is too high, work with your doctor on a plan for lowering it.
 Below are steps you can take that will help lower your blood pressure.

-Maintain a healthy weight: Being overweight makes you more likely to have high blood pressure.
+Maintain a healthy weight.
+Being overweight makes you more likely to have high blood pressure.
 Losing excess weight helps lower blood pressure.

-Exercise regularly: Daily exercise helps your heart and blood vessels work better and stay healthier.
+Exercise regularly.
+Daily exercise helps your heart and blood vessels work better and stay healthier.
 It can help lower your blood pressure.

-Stop smoking: Smoking increases blood pressure and damages blood vessels.
+Stop smoking.
+Smoking increases blood pressure and damages blood vessels.

-Limit alcohol: Drinking too much alcohol can raise blood pressure.
+Limit alcohol.
+Drinking too much alcohol can raise blood pressure.
 Men should have no more than 2 drinks a day.
 Women should have no more than 1.
 (A drink is equal to 1 beer, or a small glass of wine, or a shot of liquor.)

-Control stress: Stress makes your heart work harder and beat faster.
+Control stress.
+Stress makes your heart work harder and beat faster.
 Controlling stress helps you control your blood pressure.

-Medication is only one part of controlling high blood pressure.
+Medicine is only one part of controlling high blood pressure.
 You also need to manage your weight, get regular exercise, and adjust your eating habits.

 Hypertension is not the same as stress.
 Although stress may be a factor in high blood pressure, it’s only one part of the story.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR